cakephp/docs/en/installation.rst

 Installation using Oven
 --------------------------------------------------

-The another quick way to install CakePHP is `Oven <https://github.com/CakeDC/oven>`_.
+Another quick way to install CakePHP is `Oven <https://github.com/CakeDC/oven>`_.
-It is a simple PHP script which installs the CakePHP application skeleton, checks the necessary system requirements and setup the development environment.
+It is a simple PHP script which checks the necessary system requirements, installs the CakePHP application skeleton and setup the development environment.

 * Upload the oven.php to your server directory.
 * Execute the oven.php via your browser and click on the big oven icon.

-Your CakePHP application is ready to go!
+After the installation completes, your CakePHP application is ready to go!

 .. note::

-    IMPORTANT: This is not a deployment script, it's aimed to help developers installing CakePHP for the first time and get a working development environment up and running in seconds.
+    IMPORTANT: This is not a deployment script, it is aimed to help developers installing CakePHP for the first time and get a working development environment up and running in seconds.
 Production environments should consider several other factors, like file permissions, virtualhost configuration, etc.